yochaigal/cairn/wip/backgrounds/fae-foundling.md

 grand_parent: WIP
 ---

-**Fae Foundling**
+# Foundling

-> You were found in **The Woods** as an infant, swaddled in leaves and moonlight.
-A villager took you in, raising you as one of their own.
-Yet, whispers of your true nature have allows followed you, and the touch of the Fae lingers.
-Roll on the **Omens** table, but keep the result private (for now).
+> Taken in, strange as you are.
+An odd birthmark, a strange smell: a touch of **The Woods** still lingers, even now.
+You'll never fit in, not here.
+Roll on the **Omens** table, but keep the results private (for now).

 ## Names

 Faunus, Snowdrop, Wisp, Silverdew, Thistle, Solstice, Moondance, Starbloom, Gossamer, Hazel